hgdeoro/daedalus/README.md

 * Accept messages even when lack some field(s)

-* Accept messages sent with POST even if the message is not JSON encoded

 * Filter by date

 * TTL of messages / automatic disposal of old messages